- Home

 - All burning must be set in accordance with federal or provincial regulations.

-Residents in Areas F, H, and I must adhere to restrictions set in place by the Ministry of Environment.
+Residents in Areas F, H, and I must adhere to restrictions set in place by the Ministry of Environment Climate Change Strategy.

-- Only untreated natural wood, prunings or branches can be burned (NO leaves, grass clippings, garbage or construction waste)
+- Only dry, untreated, natural wood or branches may be burned (NO leaves, grass clippings, garbage or construction waste)

 - Open burning must be located at least 10 metres from all property lines